loda-lang/loda-programs/programs/oeis/list6.md

 * [A315447](http://oeis.org/A315447) ([L23 program](315/A315447.asm)): Coordination sequence Gal.5.112.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315461](http://oeis.org/A315461) ([L07 program](315/A315461.asm)): Coordination sequence Gal.5.69.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315463](http://oeis.org/A315463) ([L17 program](315/A315463.asm)): Coordination sequence Gal.5.113.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315467](http://oeis.org/A315467) ([L15 program](315/A315467.asm)): Coordination sequence Gal.6.159.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315468](http://oeis.org/A315468) ([L03 program](315/A315468.asm)): Coordination sequence Gal.5.300.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315469](http://oeis.org/A315469) ([L03 program](315/A315469.asm)): Coordination sequence Gal.4.134.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315470](http://oeis.org/A315470) ([L14 program](315/A315470.asm)): Coordination sequence Gal.6.253.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315471](http://oeis.org/A315471) ([L17 program](315/A315471.asm)): Coordination sequence Gal.3.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315475](http://oeis.org/A315475) ([L17 program](315/A315475.asm)): Coordination sequence Gal.5.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.